bosun-ai/deckhand/deckhand/README.md

 that pertains to how the codebase is tested.
 Then we might ask the "Codebase structure" memory where we should be putting that test.
 And then to actually write the test we might consult the "Modules and public members" and "External dependencies" memories for relevant code we might make use of.

+So this has given us the idea of having memory stored in knowledge domains.
+Each knowledge domain might have different backing techniques.
+For example "External dependencies" might crawl the web or consult package repositories to produce the relevant information.
+"Modules and public members" could be backed by a graph database that's supported by a vector storage to determine relevance.

+Of course these knowledge domains and their borders are sort of arbitrary and there's no specific reason that an LLM couldn't have come up with them as part of a generated plan.
+I think it's beyond the scope of the project right now to work on an agent that comes up with this sort of plan, instead we can build on our experience as software engineers and get to a quicker but more importantly a more sure win.

+### Generic tasks

+We're not trying to make an agent that performs a single task in a single run with a single set of inputs.
+We're building a system that runs a long sequence of similar but not identical tasks over a wide range of inputs.
+It will likely pay off for the system to figure out the absolute best way it can come up with to do a task given some circumstances, and then remember that way for similar tasks under similar circumstances.
+For example if we're writing a regression test, it makes no sense to figure out the "General techniques / technologies used" context again unless the test is in some solution domain that's different from the previous ones like for example switching from doing a unit test to an integration test.

+So each memory system could have a short path for answering a request quickly based on knowledge already assembled.

+#### Memory retrieval

+Alright so when and how do we do memory retrieval from these knowledge domain stores?
+Say we're trying to write a unit test.
+To build the context we could ask each memory system to contribute its expertise to the subject, summarizing as it sees fit.

+### Example case

+To write regression tests for a file, we would first need to:

+  1. Figure out where the test should be added
+  2. If the file does not exist yet, it should be created in a way that's compatible with the tooling
+  3. If the file where the test should be already exists, figure out where in the file it should be added
+  4. Write the setup for the test
+  5. Write the exercise, verification and teardown
+  6. Run the test and improve the test if it does not

+In the next sections I'll write out what information is needed to perform each step.
+Not necessarily so that this could be hardcoded, but more to make sure we're not missing any vital sources of information that the agent should have access to.

+#### Step 1: Figure out where the test should be added

+To understand where the test should be added the agent should know the following things:

+  - What sort of tests are suitable for the code in the file (i.e. unit tests or integration tests)
+  - The location of tests of that type in the codebase
+  - What conventions there are for naming the test file in the codebase

+#### Step 2: If the file does not exist yet, it should be created in a way that's compatible with the tooling

+To understand how to create the file the agent should understand:

+  - How and where new tests should be registered
+  - What boilerplate is necessary to create test files

+#### Step 3: If the file where the test should be already exists, figure out where in the file it should be added

+To understand where in the file the test should be added the agent should know the following things:

+  - What structure is used for defining tests of this type
+  - Where the subject of the test would fit in that structure

+#### Step 4: Write the setup for the test

+For writing the setup the agent should know:

+  - For each test, what common and edge cases should be tested
+  - What global state, and inputs affect the outputs and side effects of the function under test
+  - What internal and external functions are available to achieve that state
+  - If necessary how the global state and inputs can be mocked to limit the extent of the test

+#### Step 5: Write the exercise, verification and teardown

+To complete the test the agent should know:

+  - The expected output values and or side effects for the case under test
+  - How to invoke the function under test
+  - How to restore and or release the resources acquired for the test

+#### Step 6: Run the test and improve the test if it does not

+  - To run the test the agent should know about the tooling
+  - It should know the output of the test and how to relate error messages to the codebase